Helpful Tips for Cleaning with Hydrogen Peroxide

 Peroxide can get rid of unwanted toilet bacteria.

-Just pour half a cup of hydrogen peroxide into your toilet in order to sanitize.
+To sanitize your toilet, just pour half a cup of hydrogen peroxide into it.
 Let it sit for half an hour before scrubbing it with a toilet bowl brush.
 Finish by flushing the toilet, and you’re done.

 Hydrogen peroxide cleaner is a good alternative to bleach for cleaning a bathtub.
 Spray it on the tub, allow it to set for a few minutes, and rinse it off.